sPro1ly0/DSA-Big-O/drills.md

 }
 </code></pre>

-This alogrithm is trying to help find prime numbers which would leave some remainder and not a remainder of zero here.
+This alogrithm is trying to find prime numbers which would leave some remainder and not a remainder of zero here.
 Prime numbers are only divisible by 1 and themseleves.
 If the for loop let i = 1 then all the prime numbers would return false, so the for loop started i = 2 to avoid this from happening.

 The Big O is constant or linear time.
 The first 'if' statement deals with numbers less than 2 which return false right away, or if the number was 2 then it would return true right away(constant).
 The linear time in the 'for' statement will vary on the number values greater than 2.
 If the number is a prime number, then the for loop will go through each number from 2 to the prime number which would result in operations being proportional to the number.
 Other numbers than prime numbers would be shorter in time because the remainder could be equal to 0 earlier.